 Internet Access in Paris

-If your carrier doesn’t offer good roaming, or you want a dedicated data plan, another option is an eSIM.
-We’ve used Airalo and found it a good option for staying connected without swapping SIM cards.
-You can also pick up a local SIM card if you have an unlocked phone.
+If your carrier doesn’t offer good roaming, or you want a dedicated data plan, an eSIM is a good option.
+We’ve used Airalo and found it a reliable way to stay connected without swapping SIM cards.
+You can also pick up a local SIM if you have an unlocked phone.
+For more, see our guide to getting online when travelling, and our guide to the best travel router, which can help spread a weak hotel signal across several devices.

 Drinking Water in Paris